hhd-dev/hhd/readme.md

 It brings all supported devices up to parity with Steam Deck.
 Read [supported devices](#supported-devices) to see if your device is supported.

-This configuration is exposed through an API, and there is already a Decky plugin for it ([hhd-decky](https://github.com/hhd-dev/hhd-decky)) and a web app for it ([hhd.dev](https://hhd.dev)) that also works locally with Electron ([hhd-ui](https://github.com/hhd-dev/hhd-ui)).
+Handheld Daemon exposes configuration through an API, and there is already a Decky plugin for it ([hhd-decky](https://github.com/hhd-dev/hhd-decky)) and a web app for it ([hhd.dev](https://hhd.dev)) that also works locally with Electron ([hhd-ui](https://github.com/hhd-dev/hhd-ui)).